Happy Monday traveler!

 Pudong ("East of the River") is the modern face of Shanghai, home to towering skyscrapers, luxury malls, and high-tech developments.
 Both sides offer unique experiences, so plan to explore both for a well-rounded visit.

-where centuries-old temples and gardens sit just blocks away from some of the tallest, most futuristic skyscrapers in the world.
+This city is inspiring because it perfectly blends the past and the future…where centuries-old temples and gardens sit just blocks away from some of the tallest, most futuristic skyscrapers in the world.
 The energy is electric, driven by innovation, creativity, and a deep cultural heritage.

 What to Do in Pudong: